adam-younes/atom/docs/electron.md

 ### 2.4 Tuple Types

 Tuples are fixed-size, heterogeneous value types.
+Tuples must have at least two elements.

 **Declaration and Construction:**